The heat flow, GAF, and SL(2;R): Introduction

 \subsection{Heat flow on entire functions}

 Let $ D=d/dz $ be the differentiation operator acting on analytic functions of the complex variable $z$.
 Given a complex number $\tau\in\mathbb{C}$ and an analytic function $F(z)$, the \emph{heat-flow operator}\footnote{If $\tau$ is a positive real number and $F$ is restricted to the real line, $e^{-\tau D^{2}/2}$ is actually what is usually called the backward heat operator.
-In the present paper, however, we will allow the time parameter $\tau$ to be an arbitrary complex number, in some cases subject to a restriction on the size of $\left\vert \tau\right\vert$, so that the choice of the sign is only for convenience in the sequel.
+In the present paper, however, we will allow the time parameter $\tau$ to be an arbitrary complex number, in some cases subject to a restriction on the size of $\left\vert \tau\right\vert$, so that the choice of the sign is only for consistency with a forthcoming paper.
 Also note that the heat flow of our consideration is the heat flow in one complex variable and should not be confused with the heat flow in two real variables, that is $\exp\{-\frac \tau 2 \frac{\partial}{\partial z}\frac{\partial}{\partial\bar z}\}$, which is the identity on the space of holomorphic functions.} $\exp\{-\tau D^{2}/2\}$ is defined by the formal series

 If $F(z)$ is a polynomial, the series terminates after finitely many nonzero terms.
 In the simplest case when $F(z)=z^{n}$ and $\tau=1,$ this leads to the \textit{Hermite polynomials} (with the probabilists' normalization) defined by